chennachaos/high-performance-matlab/_episodes/02-Running MATLAB on Sunbird.md

 > * `-nodesktop` starts MATLAB without the desktop environment.
 > * `-nodisplay` suppresses the display of figures during MATLAB execution.
 > * `-r` tells MATLAB to start running the specified command (or the script file with the list of commands).
-> * `"run(matlabtest.m); quit;"` MATLAB commands to run.
+> * `"run('matlabtest.m'); quit;"` MATLAB commands to run.
 If `quit` is not specified then the MATLAB session will remain open.
 {: .callout}

-You can also do this on Windows OS with the following command:
+You can also use this functionality on your local computers.
+On Windows OS use the following command:
 ~~~
-"C:\replace with path to MATLAB installation folder\matlab.exe" -nosplash -nodesktop -nodisplay -r "run(matlabtest.m); quit;"
+"C:\replace with path to MATLAB installation folder\matlab.exe" -nosplash -nodesktop -nodisplay -r "run('matlabtest.m'); quit;"
 ~~~
 {: .language-bash}